Sreeja1725/kubevirt/staging/src/kubevirt.io/api/testdata/README.md

 2. api-field: `status.runtimeUser` field was added[ref-3](https://github.com/kubevirt/kubevirt/pull/6709)

-## REVIEWRS GUIDE
+## REVIEWERS GUIDE

-Upon upgrade to API, the json and YAML files will be updated.
+With any change in go structs of the APIs, the corresponding JSON and YAML files will be updated.

 When decoding, round-tripping identical bytes, or decoding identical objects from JSON/YAML, failures trigger detailed error outputs.
 These errors specify the differences found during the comparison.